 Langit-lupa directly translates to heaven for Langit and the ground for Lupa.
 The rules are easy – you must climb onto something, a desk or table or chair, and that will be your langit where you are safe from being tagged.

 When the person who is “it” shouts Lupa, everyone must run and find a different langit to climb onto, and chaos ensues, giving him a chance to tag someone.
-It provides a whole different spin on the usual chasing games and makes some incredible Filipino childhood memories.
+It provides a whole different spin on the usual chasing plays and makes some incredible Filipino childhood games.

 - Bahay-bahayan or balay-balay